-It’s time for the owners of hotels, inns and spas to take a fresher, closer look at saline-based sanitization systems for keeping their pools and Jacuzzis disinfected.
+It’s time for the owners of hotels, inns and spas to take a fresher, closer look at saline-based sanitization systems for keeping their pools—whether above ground pool or in ground pool—and Jacuzzis disinfected.
 Saline-based technology delivers a greener, safer, more cost-effective way to kill algae and bacteria in pool water and destroy chloramines and dirt.

 Swimming pool sanitization depends on chlorine, but it doesn’t depend on the use of bulk chlorine.
 On-site chlorine generators use a mild saline solution to produce free chlorine—or bleach—in a sufficient concentration to meet health and safety requirements.
+It can be surprising how little chlorine is required in saline pools as long as your salt water chlorinator is good.
 Saline-generated chlorine should be pH-neutral, with generators having the ability to control the pH of the chlorine at a range of 7-8.
 Saline chlorination systems use a small amount of saline water—10 percent the concentration of sea water—to accomplish the same result.

 Saline-based sanitization systems eliminate the need for bulk chlorine, a highly dangerous, toxic chemical that can cause fires or discharges of dangerous gases when it’s mishandled.
 Mishandling can occur, for example, when pool personnel—usually a lifeguard or member of the custodial staff—inadvertently mix chlorine with muriatic acid, which is used to balance the pH level of pool water.
 Improper storage can result in a chlorine gas discharge that could lead to shutting down a pool facility until remedial action is completed.